josephecombs/fill-flush/README.md

 # High Level Individual De-Planing Lifecycle:
 - plane connects to jetbridge, and passengers are allowed to stand
 - passenger gathers belongings
-- passenger stands idle for some period of time (sometimes 0 seconds in status quo, if they're in a window seat)
+- passenger stands idle for some period of time (sometimes 0 seconds in status quo, if they're in an aisle seat and are first to stand)
 - person in front of passenger leaves
-- passenger places some time buffer between themselves and aisle neighbor
+- passenger places some time buffer between themselves and that aisle neighbor that just left
 - passenger walks plane with belongings

 # Order of deplaning (current):